CNA Patient Ratio Laws by State

 Care Standards by State

-States without staffing ratio mandates refer to CMS guidelines, which state the facility must have “sufficient staff” to care for all residents.
+States without staffing ratio mandates refer to CMS guidelines, which indicate that facilities must have “sufficient staff” to care for all residents.
 This language leaves it up to facilities to define what appropriate staffing means for their residents.
 This is why it’s so important to understand the nuances of CNA patient ratio laws by state.
 Here are some questions to ask when considering what sufficient staffing means at your facility:

 - With these staffing ratios, will caregivers be able to uphold high-quality standards of care (such as skin breakdown prevention, fall prevention, etc.)?